 If the Bible handbook you purchased has Commentary/Study Notes as a feature, this is what you will see on the product page at Olivetree.com:

 This means that you can scroll in the Bible text in the main window and the Bible handbook will follow along in the Parallel window.
 Once you have checked the product page, return to your app and tap the Library icon to open a Bible.

 Tap the green box at the bottom of the window to open the Study Center.

-Now you can scroll in your Bible text and the Bible handbook will follow along.
+Now, as you scroll in your Bible text the Bible handbook will follow along.

 If the Bible handbook you're using does not say 'Commentary/Study Notes' as a feature on the product page, you can still open the Bible handbook in the Parallel window.
 The only difference is that it will not follow along as you scroll in the Bible text.

-You can navigate in the resource independently by opening it from the Library in the Parallel window (as shown above) and tapping at the top of the screen to open the Table of Contents:
+You can navigate in the resource independently by opening iti n the Parallel window (as shown above) and tapping at the top of the screen to open the Table of Contents:

 Open in the Resource Guide

 If the handbook you purchased has been enhanced for the Resource Guide, you will see this on the product page on OliveTree.com: